Menachem Froman: Coexistence under Palestinian sovereignty

-Rabbi Froman opposed the forced eviction of Jewish settlers from their homes in the settlements in the West Bank, and advocated that the State of Israel withdraw from the West Bank and Gaza, yet leave the settlements and Israeli/Jewish residents in place under Palestinian sovereignty.
+Froman opposed the forced eviction of Jewish settlers from their homes in the settlements in the West Bank, and advocated that the State of Israel withdraw from the West Bank and Gaza, yet leave the settlements and Israeli/Jewish residents in place under Palestinian sovereignty.
 He claimed that, if Israel withdraws from Tekoa and most residents leave, he will nonetheless stay because of his love of the Land of Israel:

 He was a strong opponent of Israel's unilateral disengagement from Gaza.
 In August 2005, prior to the implementation of the disengagement plan, he moved with his family to Ganei Tal in Gush Katif in order to show support for the residents being evicted.

-Rabbi Froman supported the Palestinian Authority's efforts to attain statehood recognition at the United Nations on 20 September 2011, and said that the establishment of the Palestinian state will benefit the peace process and Israel.
+Froman supported the Palestinian Authority's efforts to attain statehood recognition at the United Nations on 20 September 2011, and said that the establishment of the Palestinian state will benefit the peace process and Israel.

-Personal
+Personal life

-Rabbi Froman was born in 1945 in Galilee, Mandate Palestine.
+Froman was born in 1945 in Galilee, Mandate Palestine.
 He was married to educator and artist Hadassah Froman, and the couple had 10 children.

-Upon being diagnosed with colorectal cancer in 2010, Rabbi Froman declared that he would add "Hai Shalom" (living peace) to his last name and re-dedicate his life to peace and coexistence between Jews and Arabs in Israel.
+Upon being diagnosed with colorectal cancer in 2010, Froman declared that he would add "Hai Shalom" (living peace) to his last name and re-dedicate his life to peace and coexistence between Jews and Palestinians.
 Despite treatment by both conventional and natural means, he died on the evening of 4 March 2013, at the age of 67.
 His funeral in Tekoa on 5 March 2013, lasting 4 hours, was filled with music and poetry, and was attended by thousands of people of all political and religious ideologies.

+Legacy

+Froman was memorialized by Peace Now, a left-wing advocacy group, as well as by David Perl, council head of Gush Etzion.
+Rabbi Re'em Ha'Cohen, dean of the Otniel yeshiva, delivered a lengthy eulogy in his honor, entitled "a holy man was in our beth midrash."

+Froman's activism, bringing religious settlers in the West Bank into contact with their Palestinian neighbors, has been continued in part by his student Rabbi Hanan Schlesinger and his organization Roots – Judur – Shorashim.

+Works

+Froman did not publish any of his own books during his lifetime.
+Posthumously, his teachings have been collected in several volumes: